mossprescott/pynand/README.md

 * No need to install Java
 * No clunky UI
-* You only need Python, a text editor, and basic command-line skills.
+* You only need Python, a text editor, and basic command-line skills
+* Able to simulate any similar CPU design at full speed

 ## Requirements